 - Upon landing, activate data for that line and turn on its data roaming.

-Saving over French roaming
+Saving versus French roaming

 With an eSIM, you pay a fixed price upfront and there are no surprises.
-If you want to know how to avoid charges, check out how to avoid roaming and the comparison between eSIM vs physical SIM to see why the digital chip almost always wins on remote islands.
+If you want to understand the difference between eSIM and traditional roaming, or how it compares to the physical option in the comparison of international chip vs. eSIM, you'll see why in remote islands the digital chip almost always wins.

 Tips for staying connected in Mayotte